seekrcentral/seekrflow/docs/getting_started.rst

     mamba install git --yes

-PDBFixer (recommended; needed for parametrization)
+PDBFixer (recommended; needed for parameterization)
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-PDBfixer is recommended to install in case one wants to run the parametrization using seekrflow.
+PDBfixer is recommended to install in case one wants to run the parameterization using seekrflow.

 .. code-block:: bash

     mamba activate SEEKRFLOW_PARAM
     mamba install pdbfixer --yes

-pdb2pqr (recommended; needed for parametrization)
+pdb2pqr (recommended; needed for parameterization)
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-pdb2pqr is used in the parametrization workflow in order to choose protonation states, and to optionally produce PQR files for BD simulations
+pdb2pqr is used in the parameterization workflow in order to choose protonation states, and to optionally produce PQR files for BD simulations

 .. code-block:: bash

     pip install pdb2pqr

-OpenEye Toolkits (recommended; possibly needed for parametrization)
+OpenEye Toolkits (recommended; possibly needed for parameterization)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The OpenEye Toolkits are used for quantum chemistry-based force field parameterization.
 The OpenEye toolkits require a valid OpenEye academic license, free for academic users but must be obtained directly from https://www.eyesopen.com/academic-licensing.
 Seekrflow uses it to generate SDF files from PDB files of small molecules.
-If you do not plan to use seekrflow for parametrization, or will already have SDF files for your small molecules, then you do not need to install OpenEye.
+If you do not plan to use seekrflow for parameterization, or will already have SDF files for your small molecules, then you do not need to install OpenEye.
 But if you wish to install it, then follow these steps.